FREQUENTLY ASKED QUESTIONS1. Age Limit for the classes

 Safety: For Safety Reasons to both yourself and your classmates:

-~ Ornaments of any kind on any part of the body are Not allowed.
+~ Ornaments of any kind on any part of the body are Not allowed when taking class.

-This includes jewelleries of any kind and fitness tracker.
+This includes watches, necklaces, dangling earrings, wristbands, bracelets, anklets, jewelleries of any kind and fitness trackers.

 ~ Eye glasses must be firmly secured to prevent them from flying out when executing sharp turns of head.